bcgov/smk-cli/docs/edit-tool.md

 ## Zoom

-The Zoom tool enables zooming functionality for your application, either by drawing a box, the mouse scroll wheel, double-click, or by using the zoom buttons on the screen.
+The Zoom tool enables zooming functionality for your application, either by drawing a box, the mouse scroll wheel, double-clicking, or by using the zoom buttons on the screen.

 ![zoom tool](zoom-tool.png)